generative-xyz/generative-xyz-template-simple/README.md

 ## Launch your art on Bitcoin

-Upload your project here: https://generative.xyz/create/upload-project
+Upload your project at https://generative.xyz/create